 employees using Okta for easy access to their work

-clients trusting Personal Capital to directly manage over $9B in assets
+clients trusting Personal Capital to manage over $17.8B in assets

 See More from Personal Capital :Oktane19